 One RA position supports the Students of Color Learning Community.
 This RA will support the development of the cohort, including additional programming responsibilities.
 Because this community centers around the experience of students of color, the RA should possess familiarity with the value of affinity spaces and a basic level of cultural competency to support the myriad and unique experiences of this community.

 Posse Scholars are supported by a Houses RCC.
 The Posse Foundation is a national nonprofit organization committed to expanding the pool from which colleges and universities can recruit outstanding young leaders from diverse backgrounds.
 Posse identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional colleges’ selection processes and places them in supportive, multicultural teams—or “posses”—of 10 students at top-tier colleges.
 The University of Puget Sound is the first university to recruit Posse Scholars from the San Francisco Bay Area.

 This theme is based on a wellness concept; that of intentionally living a balanced, healthy, substance free life by focusing on the physical, intellectual, emotional, spiritual, social, and vocational dimensions of wellness.
 The RAs of the Healthy Living Communities will be responsible for facilitating the creation of floor community standards and promoting hall government events around wellness.
 The locations of these communities for Spring 2021 will be determined at a later date.

-The Honors program has two staff positions within Residence Life.
-One position located in Langlow, at 1218 N. Alder street.
-This RA assists the Honors Program in several areas such as Langlow Teas, Honors outings, and the Honors Senior Graduation Celebration (among others) and must be a member of the Honors Program.
+The Honors program has two positions within Residence Life.
+One RCC position is located in Langlow, at 1218 N. Alder Street.
+In addition to additional on-campus houses, this RCC assists the Honors Program in several ways such as Langlow Teas, Honors Outings, and the Honors Senior Graduation Celebration (among others), and must be a member of the Honors Program.
 Langlow is a sophomore and above living community.